 Have you looked for opportunities to add services to your existing rental property to maximise your yield and ultimate return?
 In multi-tenant properties, you could add services like coin-operated washing machines and vending machines, which will not only add revenue to your back pocket but also add to the properties value by increasing the capitalisation rate.

 In a standard residential property, you could offer extra services for the tenants like house cleaning and gardening services to the tenants when they sign the lease.
 They might be happy to pay a little bit extra to avoid the responsibility and avoid risk losing their bond at the back from having the property in ordinary shape.
-You can always negotiate the rates and then contract independent gardeners or cleaners to do the actual service – for example, if the cleaner charges you $80 per month, you could charge the tenant $100 per month for the services increasing your annual revenue overall.
+You can always negotiate the rates and then contract independent gardeners or cleaners to do the actual service.

 Overall, doing these small things can make a big difference after holding your property for a few years and could help pay down your loans or purchase your next investment property quicker.